KRLoyd/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 3-islower.c -> Write a function that checks for lowercase characher;
 4-isalpha.c -> Write a function that checks for alphabetic charachter;
 5-sign.c -> Write a function that prints the sign of a number;
+6-abs.c -> Write a function that computes the absolute value of an integer;